Something the Lord Made: Plot

 Thomas attends Blalock's parties as a bartender, moonlighting for extra income, and when Blalock is honored for the Blue Baby work at the segregated Belvedere Hotel, Thomas is not among the invited guests.
 Instead, he watches from behind a potted palm at the rear of the ballroom.
 From there, he listens to Blalock give credit to the other doctors who assisted in the work yet makes no mention of Thomas or his contributions.
 The next day, Thomas reveals that he saw the ceremony, and quits Blalock's lab.
 Thomas's heart is with the lifesaving work he left behind and he finds himself unhappy in other endeavors.
 He therefore decides to overlook Blalock's failure to properly acknowledge his contributions and returns to his lab.

 In 1964, one day before Blalock's death, he sees Thomas, now a professional instructor of surgeons in the open heart surgery wing.
 After Blalock's death, Thomas continued his work at Johns Hopkins training surgeons.
 In a formal ceremony in 1976, Johns Hopkins belatedly recognized the importance of Thomas's work and awarded him an honorary doctorate.
 A portrait of Thomas was placed on a wall at Johns Hopkins next to Blalock's portrait, which had been placed there years earlier.
-Later, after looking at the portraits, Thomas walks away when the hospital intercom pages "Dr. Vivien Thomas".
+Later, after looking at the portraits, Thomas walks away when the hospital intercom pages him.
 A shot of the portraits made for the film—based on the actors who played Blalock and Thomas—dissolves to a shot of the portraits at Johns Hopkins.
 The film concludes with a title card revealing that Blalock and Thomas's work launched the field of cardiac surgery, and that doctors in the United States now perform over 1.75 million heart operations per year.